Gisèle Wulfsohn: Death and legacy

 Wulfsohn was diagnosed with inoperable lung cancer in 2005, and lived until 27 December 2011.
 She left behind a husband, Mark Turpin, and twin sons Joseph and Samuel.

 The Centre for The Study of AIDS at the University of Pretoria produced an illustrated calendar of her work just before she died.

 After she died a bursary in her name was established by her family and friends at the Market Photo Workshop in Johannesburg to support young photographers committed to using photography to document important social issues.
 The first bursary recipient was Sydelle Willow Smith, and her solo exhibition 'Soft Walls' was displayed at the Market Photo Workshop and in Cape Town.
 The 2014/15 bursary recipient was Siphosihle Mkhwanazi and his 'Usual Suspect' exhibition opened in June 2015.
 Phumzile Khanyile was appointed as the third bursary recipient for 2015/16.
 Her 'Plastic Crowns' exhibition, focusing on issues of gender and identity, opened at the Market Photo Workshop in February 2017 and was a winning submission for the 2018 Contemporary African Photography Prize.
 The fourth recipient of the Mentorship was Thembinkosi Hlatshwayo, and his 'Slaghuis II' exhibition opened at the Market Photo Workshop in February 2020.

-A major retrospective exhibition of Gisele's photographic work was opened at the Wits Art Museum in August 2022.
+A major retrospective exhibition of Wulfsohn's photographic work was opened at the Wits Art Museum in August 2022.